 Where It All Began

 Gary Bell moved to Lake Tahoe for a winter.
-Forty-one years later, he’s still here.
+Forty-four years later, he’s still here.

 Gary fell in love with the mountains at age four during family ski trips to Alpine Meadows.
 Seeking more time in the mountains than just weekend ski club trips from the Bay Area, Gary made the move when he turned 20 telling his mom and dad it was just for one ski season.
 Like any new dedicated ski bum back in 1976 Gary painted houses, shoveled snow off rooftops, towed people off the snow berm, and was a late night cook at the Nugget.
 Soon he landed a ski teaching gig at Heavenly Valley while at the same time he practiced his aerials off the ski ramp into the lake at Bill O’Leary’s World Freestyle Training Center at Zephyr Cove.